The question of what pixel dimensions do photos need to be on the Web? often leads to confusion. It used to confuse me.

 Hopefully, you will come away from this article better armed to understand what pixel dimensions are required for a photo that will be viewed by many different devices – from the smallest mobile phone to the largest 4K television.

-When I mean size, I Don’t mean pixel dimensions.
+When I mean size, I Do Not mean pixel dimensions.

-Unfortunately, we get lazy and instead of using the word ‘dimensions’, we use the word ‘size’.
+Unfortunately, we get lazy and instead of using the words ‘pixel dimensions’, we use the word ‘size’.

-There is though a direct relationship between the size in bytes and pixel dimensions.
+There is a direct relationship between the size in bytes and pixel dimensions.

-Normally the larger an image’s pixel dimensions are, the larger the file size in bytes will be.
+Normally the larger an image’s pixel dimensions are, the larger the file size in bytes will be — all other things being equal.

 The PPI of an image is meaningless to a screen